dingeldey/kneeboard_dds_converter/README.md

 Run with python and it will convert all the PNGs and JPGs to dds files with the appropriate size for a kneeboard.

 ### Usage of Release
-The release comes as a self-extracting archive with .exe ending and as a 7z-file.
-When you run the extracted exe, all the PNGs and
-JPGs in the working directory will be converted to dds files with the appropriate size for a kneeboard.
+The release comes a 7z-file.
+When you run the extracted exe, all the PNGs and JPGs in the working directory will be converted to dds files with the appropriate size for a kneeboard.

 ### Output